San Sebastian Travel Guide: The Beautiful Basque City

 This is reason enough to visit San Sebastian, as it’s lovely to walk around a city that is this picturesque.
 No matter what direction you look, there is either a beautiful building or great scenery to see!
 Another caveat is that I visited at the start of December, visiting during summer months might be a different proposition!

-A San Sebastian travel guide could be completely different in winter compared to summer, as the increased crowds of people mean prices and space in a not so big city will be at a premium!
+A trip to San Sebastian could be completely different in winter compared to summer, as the increased crowds of people mean prices and space in a not so big city will be at a premium!

 Where to stay in San Sebastian